-The Board has reviewed the 31 March 2016 Budget, the Group's updated RIIO-ED1 forecasts and the requirements of the Group's licence Condition 30 ('availability of resources') and considers that the Group has sufficient liquidity to meet its anticipated financial and operating commitments for at least the next 12 months.
+The Board has reviewed the 31 March 2016 Budget, the Group's updated RIIO-ED1 forecasts and the requirements of the Group's Licence Condition 30 ('availability of resources') and considers that the Group has sufficient liquidity pursuant to a board resolution to meet its anticipated financial and operating commitments for at least the next 12 months.

-Risk Management
+Risk management

-Our aim is to be a company where risk management is embedded in our culture, protects our reputation, enhances our performance and is central to us achieving our overall Group vision "to be the leading energy delivery business".
+Our aim is to be a company where risk management is embedded in our culture, protects our reputation, enhances our performance and is central to us achieving our overall Group vision 'to be the leading energy delivery business'.